 Campsites & crickets

-We stay the night at Rweteera Safari Park (camping & safari tents).
+With a set of camp gear, you always have the most flexibility and budget option at hand.
+We stayed the night at Rweteera Safari Park (camping & safari tents).
 The site is clean and the sanitary facilities are not great, but OK.
 It is also not the cheapest option ($30 camping, $40 for a Banda including breakfast).

 Peter, the owner of the campsite is an enthusiastic hiker, and he invites us for a thorough walk on a trail over the surrounding crater lake hills.
 The views are amazing and we enjoyed it even though we were panting and sweating after 5 minutes.
-Back at Rweteera, we have a simple but tasty dinner, and with a cacophony of chirps and buzzes from the crickets, cicadas and frogs, we fall into a deep sleep.
+Back at Rweteera, we have a simple but tasty dinner, and with a cacophony of chirps and buzzes from the crickets, cicadas and frogs, we fall into a deep sleep in our comfortable dome tent.

 Other recommended campsites & budget spots at Fort Portal and the Crater lakes area: